We Researched the Five Best UserTesting Alternatives – Here’s What You Need To Know

 trymyUI Value for money

-trymyUI has two subscription options based on a credit system which is somewhat confusing if you’re not familiar.
+trymyUI has monthly subscription options based on a credit system which is somewhat confusing if you’re not familiar.

 The videos are 20 minutes long, so be prepared to have tasks cut off.
 Also, they massively limit the features in the first plan.

 - Five test credits to an unmoderated study (no rollover)

 - After you use the first five, you pay $45 per credit

 The last pricing tier is $8,000 per month.